-The currency risk refers to the possibility of loss that results from the fluctuation of currency rates and has an effect on the Hypo's result.
+The currency risk refers to the possibility of loss that results from the fluctuation of currency rates and has an effect on Hypo's result.
 Hypo operates in euros or its operations are contractually converted into euros.
 It does not engage in foreign exchange trading on its own account.
 In foreign currency funding, the currency risk is managed with cross currency swaps contracted with internally approved counterparties.

-No significant losses related to market risks were recognized in Group companies' business operations during the financial year, but difficult interest rate market environment had a negative impact on the earnings.
+No significant losses related to market risks were recognized in the Group companies' business operations during the financial year.

-A sufficient amount of own funds have been allocated to market risks in Group's Internal Capital Adequacy Assessment Process.
+A sufficient amount of own funds have been allocated to market risks in the Group's Internal Capital Adequacy Assessment Process.